 - The side band effect of the target

-- Interference from other objects: e.g., pipes or cables, but also objects above ground, e.g., power transmission lines.
+- Interference from other objects: e.g., pipes or cables, and objects above ground, e.g., power transmission lines.

 Classification of metal detectors: by function

-- All-metal detectors: all metals such as iron, stainless steel, copper, and aluminum can be detected.
+All-metal detectors: metals such as iron, stainless steel, copper, and aluminum can be detected.
 Detection accuracy and sensitivity are relatively high, stable, and reliable.

 How much is a metal detector?

 There are treasure detectors as well as gold detectors.
-Treasure detectors have a metal identification function that tells the type of metal and obviously, the more accurate the metal identification function the finer the range, the more expensive it is.
+Treasure detectors have a metal identification function that tells the type of metal.
+The more accurate the metal identification function, the finer the range, the more expensive.